DPT Games Prefab Painter

 Naming Convention Sets the prefix or pattern used when naming each spawned object.
 Objects are numbered sequentially—for example Rock_001, Rock_002, and so on.

 Override Tag & Layer Forces all placed objects to use the tag and layer you specify here, ignoring the values stored on the source prefab.
-You can also choose whether child objects are included.
+You can also choose whether child objects are included, and set specific overrides per-group in the palette.

 Script Component Injection Attach custom C# components automatically as prefabs are painted without creating prefab variants.